Ilka Agricola

 Ilka Agricola (born 8 August 1973 in The Hague) is a German mathematician specialising in differential geometry and its applications in mathematical physics.
-She is the dean of mathematics and computer science at the University of Marburg, where she has also been responsible for making the university's collection of mathematical models public.
+She is the dean of mathematics and computer science at Marburg University, where she has also been responsible for making the university's collection of mathematical models public.

 Life and work

-Agricola studied physics at the Technical University of Munich and the University of Munich from 1991 to 1996.
-After a guest stay at Rutgers University in New Jersey (United States) that lasted until the end of 1997 she went to the Humboldt-Universität zu Berlin, where in 2000 she earned a mathematics doctorate under Thomas Friedrich.
+Agricola studied physics at the Technical University of Munich and LMU Munich from 1991 to 1996.
+After a guest stay at Rutgers University in New Jersey (United States) that lasted until the end of 1997 she went to the Humboldt University of Berlin, where in 2000 she earned a mathematics doctorate under Thomas Friedrich.

-From 2003 to 2008, she led one of the Volkswagen Foundation funded research groups at Humboldt University in the field of special geometries in mathematical physics.
-From 2004 to 2008 she was a project manager in the priority program for string theory at the German Research Foundation and the Collaborative Research Center 1080.
+From 2003 to 2008, she led one of the Volkswagen Foundation funded research groups at the Humboldt University of Berlin in the field of special geometries in mathematical physics.
+From 2004 to 2008, she was a project manager in the priority program for string theory at the German Research Foundation and the Collaborative Research Center 1080.
 Agricola took the Habilitation in 2004 at the University of Greifswald in mathematics.
-In 2008 she was appointed full professor at the University of Marburg.
+In 2008, she was appointed full professor at Marburg University.
 From November 2014 until October 2018, she has been Dean of the Department of Mathematics and Computer Science.
-She was president of the German Mathematical Society for 2021–2022.
+She was president of the German Mathematical Society from 2021 to 2022.